 Who Knew? has a telling post.
 Imagine: you have invested your life savings in a multinational corporation, who would you choose to run, respectively, its US and UK arms: Bill Clinton and Tony Blair or George W Bush and John Major?
 Whatever happened to the Right’s ability just to manage serious stuff competently?

 First the BBC turns against you, then Ted Kennedy snubs you: Kennedy spokeswoman Melissa Wagoner said: “Senator Kennedy has decided to decline to meet with Gerry Adams, given the IRA’s ongoing criminal activity and contempt for the rule of law.”
-She said the events surrounding the death of Mr McCartney underscored the need for IRA violence […]
+She said the events surrounding the death of Mr McCartney underscored the need for IRA […]

 Claire will like this.
 Yesterday, SlashDot linked to Slate, where Steven E. Landsburg presented an economic argument for executing writers of computer viruses, worms and trojans.